devnied/Bit-lib4j/README.md

 Bit-lib4j [![build status](https://secure.travis-ci.org/devnied/Bit-lib4j.png)](http://travis-ci.org/devnied/Bit-lib4j)
 ========

-Bit-Lib4j is an useful library to manipulate bits in Java.
+Bit-Lib4j is an useful library to manipulate bits in Java.<br/>
 With this library you can read/write data in a byte array with a custom size for Java primitive types.

 ##Simple API